slavniyteo/upgraded-octo-funicular/README.md

-    further charge.
+    Corresponding Source in the same way through the same place at no further charge.
 You need not require recipients to copy the Corresponding Source along with the object code.
 If the place to copy the object code is a network server, the Corresponding Source